IMProved Reduction of Outcomes: Vytorin Efficacy International Trial - IMPROVE-IT

 Stroke risk: There was a significant reduction in ischemic strokes with ezetimibe/simvastatin compared with simvastatin alone (3.4% vs. 4.1%, HR 0.79, 95% CI 0.67-0.94, p = 0.008), with a numerical increase in hemorrhagic strokes (0.8% vs. 0.6%, p = 0.11); all strokes were borderline lower (4.2% vs. 4.8%, p = 0.052).
 Total strokes (initial and recurrent) were reduced with ezetimibe/simvastatin (p = 0.029).
 Patients who had experienced a stroke prior to randomization were at a higher risk of recurrence and had a higher absolute risk reduction in all strokes (10.2% vs. 18.8%, NNT = 12, HR 0.60, 95% CI 0.38-0.95, p = 0.030) and ischemic strokes (8.7% vs. 16.3%, NNT = 13, HR 0.52, 95% CI 0.31-0.86, p = 0.011).

 The results of the landmark IMPROVE-IT trial indicate that in patients post high-risk ACS, ezetimibe 10 mg/simvastatin 40 mg is superior to simvastatin 40 mg alone in reducing CV events.
 A reduction was observed in first as well as recurrent events.
 Patients with DM, prior stroke, and prior CABG appeared to have a greater treatment effect than patients without DM.
+Benefit was noted irrespective of baseline LDL-C levels, including among those with LDL-C <70 mg/dl at baseline.
 Interestingly, there was no increase in the incidence of new-onset DM, as observed with statin therapy.
 This is the first study powered for clinical outcomes to show a benefit with a nonstatin agent when added to a statin.

 This trial included patients who had an LDL-C of <125 mg/dl at the time of ACS, in keeping with the ability of simvastatin and ezetimibe/simvastatin to achieve an LDL-C of <70 mg/dl, based on prevailing lipid guidelines at the time of its design.

 The other interesting findings in this trial are that it reaffirms the “lower is better” hypothesis with LDL-C (and with a non-statin approach), with mean levels of LDL-C <60 mg/dl in the combination arm.
 Thus, there appears to be a direct correlation between degree of benefit and efficacy of LDL-C lowering.
 Reduction to even very low levels (<30 mg/dl) appeared to be safe; these patients in fact also had the lowest event rates.
+Similarly, benefits were maintained irrespective of baseline LDL-C levels.
 Future guidelines will need to factor in the findings of this trial in patients requiring lipid therapy for secondary prevention.

 Giugliano RP, Cannon CP, Blazing MA, et al., on behalf of the IMPROVE-IT (IMProved Reduction of Outcomes: Vytorin Efficacy International Trial) Investigators.
 Benefit of Adding Ezetimibe to Statin Therapy on Cardiovascular Outcomes and Safety in Patients With vs. Without Diabetes: Results from IMPROVE-IT.
-Circulation 2017;Dec 20:[Epub ahead of print].
+Circulation 2018;137:1571-82.

 Bohula EA, Wiviott SD, Giugliano RP, et al. Prevention of Stroke With the Addition of Ezetimibe to Statin Therapy in Patients With Acute Coronary Syndrome in IMPROVE-IT.
-Circulation 2017;Sep 30:[Epub ahead of print].
+Circulation 2017;136:2440-50.

 Giugliano RP, Wiviott SD, Blazing MA, et al. Long-Term Safety and Efficacy of Achieving Very Low Levels of Low-Density Lipoprotein Cholesterol: A Prespecified Analysis of the IMPROVE-IT Trial.
 JAMA Cardiol 2017;2:547-55.